mclegoman/luminance/ResourcepackGuide/PackSetup.md

 `tutorial_shader/` is the resourcepacks namespace as per usual, this can of course be whatever you want, this is the namespace all added shaders will be under.

-the `luminance/` folder within it is where all the data luminance needs to know what shader is what goes.
+The `luminance/` folder within it is where all the data luminance needs to know what shader is what goes.

-the `post_effect/` folder is where the shaders are actually defined, this works the same as vanilla.
+The `post_effect/` folder is where the shaders are actually defined, this works the same as vanilla.

-as does the `shaders/` folder, which is where the all code for the shaders is stored.
+As does the `shaders/` folder, which is where the all code for the shaders is stored.

 # luminance/<...>.json